ekatwood/token_mint/README.md

 Everything you need to start a cryptocurrency, and all you have to pay is the transaction fees.

-There is a total of 0.25% of tokens (50% equity, since the website keeps 0.5% of tokens) available for a total of 25 $SOL.
-You can send any amount of $SOL to the following address, to get a portion of that equity, until 25 $SOL is achieved.
-Please only send amounts in increments of 0.25 $SOL.

-EAnhd395fYm16SgYvEGVhp1hhukVGb5oz7CwK6nBf4Mw

-The Solana SPL tokens minted by the website will be distributed to equity holders using the public wallet address you send the $SOL with.
-This project will remain open source, so you can see your public wallet address in the source code when the website goes to production, and verify the amount being sent to your public wallet address.

-Check to see the current amount of $SOL raised here: https://solscan.io/account/EAnhd395fYm16SgYvEGVhp1hhukVGb5oz7CwK6nBf4Mw

-If more than 25 $SOL is sent, the remainder will be returned back to the sender.
-This is a first come, first serve equity auction.

 # Landing Page:

 <img width="1172" alt="Screenshot 2025-02-14 at 5 44 22 PM" src="https://github.com/user-attachments/assets/475b5126-ab93-4db9-81ec-d8f762fd022d" />